 Dealing with asthma during the springtime can be a challenge.
 Allergies can make the symptoms that come with asthma that much more difficult to handle.

-Mohamad Abul-Khoudoud, MD, who practices at Mercy Health — Paducah Pulmonology, shares his firsthand thoughts on the best ways asthma sufferers can cope with their seasonal allergies.
+Mohamad Abul-Khoudoud, MD, who practices at Mercy Health — Paducah Pulmonology and also sees patients from Irvine, KY and surrounding communities virtually, shares his firsthand thoughts on the best ways asthma sufferers can cope with their seasonal allergies.

 Asthmatics can have a rough time with the change of seasons.
 The same culprit that triggers classic hay fever symptoms like sneezing, an itchy, runny nose, watery eyes, a cough and congestion can also put you at increased risk for an asthma attack.